WestGrid/SciVis2021/content/submission.md

 author = "WestGrid"
 +++

-Ideally, all submissions should be reproducible and use only open-source tools, so that anyone could benefit from your work.
 We will post the submission guidelines as we get closer to July-31 submission deadline (see below).